Best Way to Remove Car Seat Stains on Fabric by Yourself

 remove car seat stain

-Before letting it dry by itself we are going to make something to make the drying process better.
+Before letting it dry by itself, we are going to do something to make the drying process better.

 Sprinkle 1 or 2 tablespoons of baking soda on all the seats.

-This will help absorb any humidity and get rid of bad odors that the stain or the water might have caused.
+This will help absorb any humidity and eliminate unpleasant odors that the stain or water may have caused.

 8. Vacuum